 Frequently Asked Questions

-What is the Grosse Pointe Public School System requesting on the November ballot?
+What is on the ballot?

-Bond items related to safety include:
+Bond items related to safe include:

 - secure vestibules

 - doors that lock from inside the classroom not the hallway

 - integrated security camera systems

 - more security cameras throughout the buildings and grounds

 - updated public address (PA) systems

 - technology infrastructure (NOT end-user devices like student computers or chrome books)